About Concern Worldwide

 · Collaborate with various teams, both in US office as well as worldwide, such as Communications, Marketing, Development, and Finance, to support the achievement of Concern’s mission;

 · Conduct other duties in the Programs function as needed.

-· A minimum of five years’ experience working in international development, humanitarian, or social sector;
+· 3-5 years’ experience working in international development, humanitarian, or social sector;

-· Demonstrated track record in securing and/or managing high value awards from US or other governments, private institutions, multilateral and/or other donors;
+· Experience implementing, securing and/or managing high value awards from US or other governments, private institutions, multilateral and/or other donors;

-· Proven ability to write clear, logical, articulate, and persuasive proposals, including cost proposals and budgets;
+· Proven ability to write clear, logical, articulate, and persuasive proposals and budgets;

 · Excellent English language editing skills and exceptional attention to detail;